theCarterDavis/ComputerVision/README.md

 - NumPy: For numerical operations
 - EasyOCR & Pytesseract: For text recognition
 - PIL/Pillow: For image processing
-- scikit-image: For image transformation
+- Scikit-image: For image transformation
+- Ultralytics: For instance segmentation

 ## Learning Resources